Join the Wonders Team

 - Human resources experience, including an understanding of compensation and employee benefits considerations.

 - Ability to lead and motivate a small staff, work independently, and collaborate as a thoughtful and enthusiastic member of a team.

 - Ability to work collaboratively with consultants who support the work of the organization.
 Ability to serve as a critical business thinker, capable of providing positive and proactive solutions to business matters.

 - Ability to set goals, develop strategies, determine priorities, meet deadlines, and carry out multiple tasks with attention to detail.

-- Personal and professional values of integrity, kindness, and empathy, and a fundamental understanding of the supportive nature of the FOM function.
+- Personal and professional values of integrity, kindness, and empathy, and a fundamental understanding of the supportive nature of the OFD function.

 Talent + Professional Development Manager